FOUNDER & BOARD DIRECTOR

 Paul Schur stands as a pivotal figure in media communications, embodying the role of Group Vice President, Communications, at Warner Bros.
 Discovery.
 In this prominent position, Schur orchestrates comprehensive communications and public relations strategies for the Animal Planet brand across various platforms, affirming his role as the network’s spokesperson.

-Paul’s journey with Sea Save Foundation serendipitously intertwined with his professional path when he and Sea Save director Georgienne Braley first collaborated.
+Paul’s journey with Sea Save Foundation serendipitously intertwined with his professional path when he and Sea Save director Georgienne Bradley first collaborated.
 This partnership blossomed over shared values and led to Paul recruiting Georgienne for Shark Week’s shark conservation effort, “Shark Finbassadors,” underscoring their mutual dedication to marine conservation.

 Before his tenure with Animal Planet, Paul served as the leading communications executive for both the Discovery and Science Channels, where his strategic prowess was evident in the promotion of landmark series and events such as GOLD RUSH, SHARK WEEK, MYTHBUSTERS, and THROUGH THE WORMHOLE WITH MORGAN FREEMAN.
 His career is further distinguished by significant roles at CNN and Fox News Channel, where he was instrumental in steering press strategy for crucial coverage, including breaking news events and election cycles.